Olga Khodataeva: Biography

 Olga Khodataeva was born in the Konstantinovskaya stanitsa (modern-day Konstantinovsk, Rostov Oblast of Russia), one of the three children of a tsarist official Peter Petrovich Khodataev.
 Her father was an illegitimate son of Agafia Kondratievna Khodataeva and a merchant from the Vladimir Governorate who seduced and left Agafia shortly after.
 Peter studied in the Rostov-on-Don realschule and married a local midwife Anna.
 He made a successful career and in 1898 moved his family to Moscow.

 Both Olga and her elder brother Nikolai Khodataev became interested in painting early in their lives.
 They both entered the Moscow School of Painting, Sculpture and Architecture to study fine art and graduated in 1918.
 During the next six years Olga had worked as a graphic arts and a scenic designer.

-In 1924 her brother along with the fellow artists Yuri Merkulov and Zenon Komissarenko organized an experimental workshop under the State School of Cinematography, the first Soviet animation studio where they produced a cutout short Interplanetary Revoluion.
+In 1924 her brother along with the fellow artists Yuri Merkulov and Zenon Komissarenko organized an experimental workshop under the State School of Cinematography, the first Soviet animation studio where they produced a cutout short Interplanetary Revolution.
 Soon they were hired by the Soviet government to create an animated feature film China in Flames to support the Chinese national liberation movement.
 Because of the complexity of the work they invited a number of other young artists, including Olga.
 With 1000 meters of film and 14 frames per second the cartoon ran over 50 minutes at the time, which made it one of the world's first animated features.

 For the next ten years she worked with her brother and the Brumberg sisters as a co-director, animator, art director and screenwriter.
 Their most famous works include One of Many (1927) that mixed live action and traditional animation in a story about the misadventures of a Komsomol girl in Hollywood; The Samoyed Boy (1928) stylized as traditional Nenets art and described by Khodataev as "the first steps in conquering the tradegy genre"; and The Little Organ (1933), an adaptation of The History of a Town that manifested "a plasticity of animation movement and the filmmaker's ability to nudge animation towards real art".